ned14/outcome/doc/md/02-tutorialA.md

 Meanwhile internal to the implementation of `openfile()`, we do throw exceptions, but there is **always** a master `try...catch(...)` catchall clause at the base of the function.
-This is because if you have anything else, the compiler is required by the C++ standard to insert a call to `std::terminate()` if any exception throw reaches a noexcept function boundary.
+This is because if you have anything but a catchall try-catch, the compiler is required by the C++ standard to insert a call to `std::terminate()` if any exception throw reaches a noexcept function boundary.
 Assuming that you really don't want that to happen, we therefore always catch all exceptions and convert them into a `std::exception_ptr` which we return out